lifemikey/objectstorage-swift/import-image.md

 # Importing an Image from an {{site.data.keyword.objectstorageshort}} OpenStack Swift Account

-The Image Templates screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} allows users to upload an existing image from a Swift based {{site.data.keyword.objectstorageshort}} account.
-After being imported as an Image Template, images may be used to provision or boot an existing virtual server.
+The [Image Templates](/../docs/infrastructure/image-templates/image_index.html){:new_window} screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} allows users to upload an existing image from a Swift based {{site.data.keyword.objectstorageshort}} account.
+After being imported as an [Image Template](/../docs/infrastructure/image-templates/image_about.html){:new_window}, images may be used to provision or boot an existing virtual server.
 Images imported from an {{site.data.keyword.objectstorageshort}} account may be either VHDs or custom ISOs.
 VHD imports are restricted to the following 64-bit operating systems:
  - CentOS 6 and 7
  - RedHat Enterprise Linux 6 and 7
  - Ubuntu 14.04, and 16.04